 Is it just me or are the days gathering speed as Christmas approaches??
-They just seem to whoosh by in a blur, and before you know it the week's gone by and you have not got round to writing a single one of those blog posts you've been mulling over in your mind.
-And when I get home at night, full of good intentions of catching up on the blogs in my Google Reader I end up instead on the sofa, ogling the dreamy Daniel Craig in Casino Royale for two hours instead (ummm, OK, that was last night – I don't do this every night.
+They just seem to whoosh by in a blur, and before you know it the week’s gone by and you have not got round to writing a single one of those blog posts you’ve been mulling over in your mind.
+And when I get home at night, full of good intentions of catching up on the blogs in my Google Reader I end up instead on the sofa, ogling the dreamy Daniel Craig in Casino Royale for two hours instead.
+(Just to be clear, that was only last night – I don’t do this every night.
 Really.)

 I do also have other excuses, Mr Craig’s many and varied talents aside.
 Last weekend was spent in Gascony (more on that later), I’ve been doing some writing for a couple of people, I’m singing in my company’s Christmas carol service which requires attending practices (who knew?!), and Andrew, Johanna and I have put together a slightly different WTSIM for you this month – but more on all of that later today.